katorek/debter-server/README.md

 # Debt Manager
 Project to manage debts between friends.
+## Technologies
 Frontpage written in Angular 6, server in Java using Spring Boot

 # Requirements